cruzbernal/failed_recoveries/README.md

 Code created by Jen Cruz for:

 Cruz J., Windels S.K., Thogmartin W.E., Crimmins S.M., Grim L.H., Larson J.H., Zuckerberg B. (in review)
 'Top-down effects of repatriating bald eagles hinder jointly recovering competitors'.
-Nature Ecology & Evolution.
+Journal of Animal Ecology.

 Purpose:
 Evaluating the influence of top-down and bottom-up factors on the failed recoveries of osprey and great blue heron populations in